shreyjain13/shreyjain13.github.io/_posts/22-11-27-reductive.md

 No artificial or human intelligence will ever be able to model the world perfectly to understand what the best decision is.
 Some argue that this debate is a waste of time due to free will, but I think that in the short-term, even on 5 year time-horizons, being reductive can be incredibly powerful in making progress.

+Thank you Eric Liu for giving a read and some thoughts.

 <script defer data-domain="shreyj.com" src="https://plausible.io/js/script.js"></script>